darthzippy/glyph.tmbundle/README.markdown

 *	Frontmatter (matter→|)
 *	Bodymatter (matter→|)
 *	Backmatter (matter→|)
+*	Image (img→|)
+*	Figure (fig→|)

 ##Future Development

 Development on this bundle is just beginning.
 For now I've included some basic syntax highlighting and tab triggers for the most common commands.

-I am new to Glyph and this is the first Textmate bundle I've created from scratch, so more fetures will be added as I learn more about both.
+I am new to Glyph and this is the first Textmate bundle I've created from scratch, so more features will be added as I learn more about both.
+Suggestions welcome!